mdn/webextensions-examples/webpack-modules/README.md

 The WebExtension in the [addon](addon/) folder should now work.

 ## What about Browserify?
-Browserify works just as well as webpack for extensions, in the end it's a personal choice about your prefered tool.
+[Browserify](http://browserify.org/) works just as well as webpack for extensions.
+In the end it's a personal choice about your preferred tool.

 ## Live-development
-Additionally to watching the folder with your `manifest.json` in it, you will also have to run webpack in watch mode.
+As well as watching the folder with your `manifest.json` in it, you will also have to run webpack in watch mode.